efelicidario/hot_Brain/README.md

 - Connect Headband, Video access
 --------------------

-### To run..
-Must me in windoes power shell..
+### To run, must be in windows power shell..

 1. Install python on your machine from python.org
-2. Clode this repo
+2. Clone this repo
-3. cd  in the repo dir
+3. cd into the repo dir
 4. pip intall -r requirements.txt
 5. python app.py